Technology-for-the-Poorest-Billion/2024-OVSI/proposal/proposal.md

 **Low cost** - The design process must consider the initial cost (capex), the operating cost (opex), but also the potential monetary savings from the introduction of a simple and efficient monitoring system.
 **Context appropriate** - The device should be robust, reliable and easy to repair with consideration to the specific environmental conditions it will face.
 **Existing ecosystems** - The device must be designed in such a way that all of its functionality, from the way that it is powered to the way that it stores and transfers data, is able to fit in with the existing infrastructure.

+## References
+UNICEF, [2024]. *Pneumonia in Children Statistics - UNICEF DATA*.
+Available at: https://data.unicef.org/topic/child-health/pneumonia/#:~:text=Pneumonia%20kills%20more%20children%20than,of%20these%20deaths%20are%20preventable.

+Bradley B., Chow S., Nyassi E., Cheng Y., Peel D. and Stephen [2015]. *A retrospective analysis of oxygen concentrator maintenance needs and costs in a low-resource setting: experience from The Gambia*.
+Health and technology, 4(4), pp.319–328.

+‌